Injeolmi aka roasted soybean mochi is a soft and chewy Korean treat made from sweet glutinous rice. It's quick, easy and delicious!

 What is Injeolmi?

-Injeolmi (인절미) is a popular Korean snack made from glutinous rice flour and finely ground roasted soybean flour.
-Traditionally steamed sweet glutinous rice is pound to create a soft and chewy rice cake, before being rolled in bean powder.
-Unfortunately this isn't practical when making injeolmi from home!
-This recipe takes you through a quick and easy way to create delicious injeolmi.
+Injeolmi (인절미) are Korean rice cakes (aka tteok(떡) in Korean) made from glutinous rice flour and finely ground roasted soybean flour.
+Traditionally steamed sweet glutinous rice is pounded to create a soft and chewy rice cake, before being rolled in bean powder and cut into bite size pieces.

 Although injeolmi is widely popular in Korea there are also a Japanese equivalent, kinako mochi (きなこ餅), which is pretty much the same thing!